-This special edition of the VPHi Keynote Webinar Series will take place on 26 April 2019 at 15 CET featuring the winners of the VPHi best thesis in in silico medicine: Jan Bruse and Francesc Levrero-Florencio, who graduated respectively at UCL and University of Edinburgh.
+This special edition of the VPHi Keynote Webinar Series took place on 03 May 2019 at 15 CET featuring the winners of the VPHi best thesis in in silico medicine: Jan Bruse and Francesc Levrero-Florencio, who graduated respectively at UCL and University of Edinburgh.

 Francesc Levrero-Florencio (Research Associate in Computational Cardiovascular Science) finished his PhD in Civil Engineering at the University of Edinburgh in the topic of multiscale solid mechanics and HPC applied to trabecular bone, where he also developed a nonlinear version of ParaFEM, supported through an ARCHER RAP award.
 Francesc joined the CCS Group in November 2016 as part of the CompBioMed project, in close collaboration with the Barcelona Supercomputing Center.
 His research topic is the study of the multiscale electromechanical behaviour (contractility) of the human heart under healthy and diseased conditions.